 Dear Little Rachel,

 That’s some nasty looking cuts you’ve got there.
-I bet they hurt like hell at the time.
+They hurt like hell at the time, I should know.
 They always do.
 I’m sure you’ve come to realise now that we are rather accident prone.
-I wish I could tell you I’d managed to grow out of it by now but that is unfortunately not the case.
-You’ve got some serious scrapes ahead of you kid and they will all leae their mark.
+I wish I could tell you I’d managed to grow out of it by now but that is, unfortunately, not the case.
+You’ve got some serious scrapes ahead of you kid and they will all leave their mark.